-Less explosive than the short, certainly more accessible than the long, the medium route will take you to some of the most spectacular spots in the Grosina Valley.
-The route, up to the village of Pra del Poda, is the same as the 12 km.
-From here, however, you will continue to climb, on the splendid mule track that climbs with hard but regular gradients along the side of Mount Storile, leading you to approach 2200 m above sea level, where a narrow path will take you to the locality Cigoz (1950 m above sea level), site of the first refreshment stop.
-Now begins a very runnable section, which with several ups and downs leads to the little church of Redasco, climbing up to the Casera (second refreshment point)and then continuing along the old path that once connected this locality with the huts of Cassaruolo (1930 m a.s.l.).
-Now begins the most spectacular part of the race, which will take you, among pastures and streams, to reach the splendid Acque Sparse lake, with crystal-clear waters and surrounded by a lush pine forest (2020 m a.s.l.).
-The time has come to descend, and the dive to Eita (1700 m a.s.l.) is dizzying.
-From here the descent continues, for the most part in the shade of pine trees and with softer gradients, which will take you first to Fusino (1200 m a.s.l., last refreshment stop) and from there, after a short stretch of asphalt, to the little church of St. James, from where the route will return to the same as the short one, to accompany you to cross the finish line at Villa Visconti Venosta with tired legs and eyes full of wonder.
+Less explosive than the short route, definitely more accessible than the long one, the medium route will take you to some of the most spectacular spots in Val Grosina.
+The itinerary, up to the location of Pra del Poda, is the same as the 12 km.
+From here, however, it continues to climb along the splendid mule track that rises with steep but regular slopes along the side of Mount Storile, bringing you close to 2200 m above sea level, where a narrow path will lead you to the location of Cigoz (1950 m a.s.l.), the site of the first refreshment point.
+Now begins a very runnable stretch, with several ups and downs leading to the little church of Redasco, climbing towards Casera (second refreshment) and then continuing along the old path that once connected this area with the cabins of Cassaruolo (1930 m a.s.l.).
+Now begins the most spectacular part of the race, which will take you through pastures and streams to reach the splendid lake of Acque Sparse, with very clear waters and surrounded by a lush pine forest (2020 m a.s.l.).
+It is time to descend, and the steep drop towards Eita (1700 m a.s.l.) is dizzying.
+From here, the descent continues, mostly in the shade of pine trees and with gentler slopes, leading first to Fusino (1200 m a.s.l., last refreshment point) and from there, after a short stretch of asphalt, to the little church of S. Giacomo, from which the route will return to the same as the short one, accompanying you to cross the finish line of Villa Visconti Venosta with tired legs and eyes full of wonder.

 Valgrosina Trail 38k